-Home-schooled students whose parents or guardians are not residents of the school district will be permitted to pursue participation in an interscholastic activity in the district if the superintendent of the student's resident district and the superintendent of the district both agree in writing to the student to participate in interscholastic activities at the district.
+Home-schooled students whose parents or guardians are not residents of the school district will be permitted to pursue participation in an interscholastic activity in the district if the superintendent of the resident district and the superintendent of the District both agree in writing to allow the student to participate in interscholastic activities at the District; or The student's resident school does not offer the interscholastic activity and the superintendent of the non-resident district agrees to allow the student to enroll in the interscholastic activity.

 Although not guaranteed participation in an interscholastic activity, home school students who meet the provisions of this policy, AAA rules, and applicable Arkansas statutes shall have an equal opportunity to try out and participate in an interscholastic activity without discrimination.
-The district shall provide a reasonable alternative to any prerequisite for eligibility to participate in an interscholastic activity that the home-schooled student is unable to meet because of his or her enrollment in a home school
+The district shall provide a reasonable alternative to any prerequisite for eligibility to participate in an interscholastic activity that the home-schooled student is unable to meet because of his or her enrollment in a home school.